Nikl174/aur_helper/README.md

 -   check, which packages are installed and which are orphaned
 -   build all packages in the dir and further actions with successful ones (install)
 -   install all latest builds again
+-   zsh shell completion
+-   update, build and install for specific package

 ### Todo

 -   download with -Sd
 -   maybe install with -Sdi
--   shell completion (bash, zsh)
+-   shell completion (bash)
--   gen manage
+-   gen man-page
--   update, build and install for specific package